canjs/can-control/docs/destroy.md

 - unbinding all event handlers
 - clearing references to this.element and this.options
 - clearing the element's reference to the control
-- removing it's `can.Control.pluginName` from the element's className
+- removing it's `Control.pluginName` from the element's className